code-coupling/venv-modulefile/src/README.md

   where `[NAME]` is the name of the environment module (case insensitive, "-" and "." are replaced by "_").

 - `venvmod-add-appli` allows to create sub modulefile. `--appli` option of the above commands permit to modify these modulefiles.
+The appli can be removed unsing `venvmod-rm-appli`

 - `venvmod-test-import`: tests the import of modules given as argument